Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 After a quick lunch, we piled into a 4WD Land Rover for the last twisting, bouncing stretch — the kind of ride where you hang on, hope for the best, and laugh a lot.
 As we climbed higher, the vegetation grew denser, with thick green growth pressing close to the track, broken now and then by farms and small clusters of houses.

-At the Chogoria Gate, Paul checked us in and handled the paperwork.
-From there, we grabbed our daypacks and walked the final stretch — about 30–40 minutes through the forest — to the Meru Mount Kenya Bandas.
+At the Chogoria Gate, Paul registered us and handled all the necessary paperwork.
+From there, we grabbed our daypacks and walked the final stretch—about 30–40 minutes through the forest—to the Meru Mount Kenya Bandas.

-Just before reaching the cabins, the sky opened up and the rain poured down, soaking us completely.
-Luckily, we were only a few minutes away from shelter.
-The little wooden cabins were simple but dry — and that was all that mattered.
+Just before we reached the cabins, the sky opened up, and the rain started, so we were pretty wet by the time we arrived.
+Luckily, we were only a few minutes away.
+The little wooden cabins were simple but dry—and that was all that mattered.

 Our room was basic: wood floors, three single beds with thin blue blankets, and showers and flush toilets that barely worked.
 The showers only offered a trickle of cold water, and since I wouldn’t have access to one for the next three nights anyway, I figured one more day wouldn’t make much difference.
 I skipped it.